 In-cabin storage for smaller items is good, with the first two rows getting access to sizeable door pockets.
 Those in the back also get seatback pockets, while those up front get the glove compartment and armrest cubby.
 The front cupholders are situated within the console, while the back-seat cupholders can only be accessed if the center armrest is folded down.
 Sadly, third-row occupants don't get such luxuries.

 Modern Kia cars are laden with features, and even the base LX has plenty to offer.
 Remote keyless entry, manual air conditioning, a 4.2-inch driver information display, and a rearview camera are included.
 The driver has a six-way manually-adjustable seat and the front-seat passenger a four-way manual seat.
 The safety suite is comprehensive, too, comprising forward collision avoidance with pedestrian detection, lane-keep assist, lane departure warning, a driver attention system, and rear occupant alert with a sensor.
+Blind-spot collision avoidance and safe exit assist are newly standard on this trim.

 Hybrid models are better-equipped as standard with features like heated front seats and a ten-way power driver's seat being standard from the start.

 Only the LX is still saddled with the smaller eight-inch touchscreen but it does get wireless Apple CarPlay and Android Auto, along with Bluetooth and a six-speaker sound system.
 The larger 10.25 screen is standard on all the remaining trims, but its smartphone connectivity is not wireless.
-Navigation, SiriusXM, and UVO telematics are added, while a wireless phone charger is included from the EX upwards.
+Navigation, SiriusXM, and UVO telematics are added, while a wireless phone charger is included from the S upwards.
 The premium 12-speaker Bose sound system is only standard from the SX Prestige trim.
 All models have additional auxiliary, USB, and iPod connection points.